vincentfree/dapr-experiments/dapr_config/dapr_observability/logging.md

     helm repo update
     ```

-3. Install Elastic Search using Helm
+3. Install Elasticsearch using Helm

-By default the chart creates 3 replicas which must be on different nodes.
+By default, the chart creates 3 replicas which must be on different nodes.
 If your cluster has less than 3 nodes, specify a lower number of replicas.
 For example, this sets it to 1:

 ```bash
 helm install elasticsearch elastic/elasticsearch -n dapr-monitoring --set replicas=1